Magnetic Impurity as a Local Probe of the U(1) Quantum Spin Liquid with Spinon Fermi Surface: The Magnetic Impurity Weakly Coupled to the QSL

 \section{The Magnetic Impurity Weakly Coupled to the QSL}

 The full analytical solution to Eq. \ref{SF_Eq1} - \ref{SF_Eq4} in the presence of nonzero electronic coupling $V_{\bm{R}}$ is difficult to get, but at weak coupling $V_{\bm{R}}$ we can make approximations to first get the impurity bare electronic spectral function.
-Since the weak coupling to the host system has negligible effect on the occupation of the atomic impurity, the Lagrangian multipliers $h$ and $\lambda$, which determine the chemical potential for the spin-1/2 auxiliary fermion and the charged boson at the impurity, can be approximated by the value in the isolated magnetic impurity case.
+Since the weak coupling to the host system has negligible effect on the occupation of the atomic impurity, the Lagrangian multipliers $h$ and $\lambda$, which determine the chemical potential for the SAF and the CB at the impurity, can be approximated by the value in the isolated magnetic impurity case.

 By taking $u=0$ and $w=0$ in Eq. \ref{SF_Eq3} and Eq. \ref{SF_Eq4}, we obtain $h=\epsilon_0$ and $\lambda=\frac{U}{4}-\frac{h^2}{U}$ under the condition $|\epsilon_0|<\frac{1}{2}U$~\cite{Florens2}, which corresponds to an isolated single occupied atomic impurity that carries a local magnetic moment.
-The Matsubara Green's function for the spin-1/2 auxiliary fermion and the charged boson can accordingly be obtained from Eq. \ref{Green_auxiliary} and Eq. \ref{Green_boson} respectively.
-In such an isolated magnetic impurity, the spin-1/2 auxiliary fermion has its energy level right at the Fermi energy, indicating that the local spin at the impurity can have free exchange with external spins, as is schematically shown in Fig. \ref{figure2} (a).
-On the other hand, the charged boson at the impurity has two energy levels gapped by the Coulomb repulsion $U$, denoted by the solid green lines in Fig. \ref{figure2} (b).
-The charged boson and the spin-1/2 auxiliary fermion together compose the impurity electron, and the electronic spectrum has the atomic energy levels at $\omega=\epsilon_0\pm\frac{U}{2}$ as is shown schematically by the solid spectrum in Fig. \ref{figure2} (c).
+The Matsubara Green's function for the SAF and the CB can accordingly be obtained from Eq. \ref{Green_auxiliary} and Eq. \ref{Green_boson} respectively.
+In such an isolated magnetic impurity, the SAF has its energy level right at the Fermi energy, indicating that the local spin at the impurity can have free exchange with external spins, as is schematically shown in Fig. \ref{figure2} (a).
+On the other hand, the CB at the impurity has two energy levels gapped by the Coulomb repulsion $U$, denoted by the solid green lines in Fig. \ref{figure2} (b).
+The CB and the SAF together compose the impurity electron, and the electronic spectrum has the atomic energy levels at $\omega=\epsilon_0\pm\frac{U}{2}$ as is shown schematically by the solid spectrum in Fig. \ref{figure2} (c).
 The gapped electronic spectrum at the magnetic impurity indicates that extra charging energy is needed to remove or add an electron into the impurity, so the charge fluctuations are suppressed by the gap.
 However, since the isolated magnetic impurity has the same energy for the spin up and spin down electronic states, the impurity spin can fluctuate freely.